moein9/VPS_buddy/README.md

 # VPS_buddy
-this is a simple script to help you to quickly install tools on your VPS
+ a simple script  to quickly install tools on your VPS it will help you fix alot of errors and dependencies issue

 **this script is written by a noob and it is the collection of tools from the early days of starting bug bounty some of them are popular and some of them don't. or maybe I had just used them once , I uploaded this in here to make things easier for myself , i got the idea from nahamsec**